-This shrub features a naturally compact growth habit, and won't get leggy like traditional nandinas.
-No pruning required!
+This shrub features a naturally compact growth habit and won’t get leggy like traditional nandinas.
+No pruning is required!
 Therefore, fans of low-maintenance plants should consider letting this reliable beauty into their garden or landscape.

-This variety is known to be notably disease and pest resistant.
+This variety is known to be notably disease and pest-resistant.
 Additionally, it does not produce berries or spread.
-This means that they won't pose a threat to native wildlife from either toxic berries or an invasive nature.
+This means that they won’t pose a threat to native wildlife from either toxic berries or invasive nature.

 Hardy from USDA Zones 6-9.

 Plant in Full Sun to Part Shade.
 Nandinas are notoriously tolerant of a wide range of sun exposures.
 However, the more shade that your plant receives, the less bright the foliage tends to be.

 Well-draining garden soil is essential for preventing root rot.
 This plant is not particularly picky when it comes to soil pH.
 However, if the soil is too alkaline, there may be some leaf yellowing.

 Water regularly until established in the landscape, traditionally this takes at least 3 months.
 Afterward, supplemental watering once or twice a week should be sufficient in extended dry periods.